mesosphere/tweeter/README.md

 * streams tweets to Kafka as they come in
 * real time tweet analytics on via Spark and Zeppelin

-## Configure Your Machine

-You'll need Ruby and a couple of libraries on your local machine to hack on this app.
-If you just want to run the demo, you don't need this.

-### Homebrew on Mac OS X

-Using Homebrew, install `rbenv`, a Ruby version manager:

-    brew update
-    brew install rbenv

-Run this command and follow the instructions to setup your environment:

-    rbenv init

-To install the required Ruby version for Tweeter, run from inside this repo:

-    rbenv install

-Then install the Ruby package manager and Tweeter's dependencies.
-From this repo run:

-    gem install bundler
-    bundle install

 ## Install and Configure Prerequisites on the Cluster

 You'll need a DCOS cluster with one public node and at least five private nodes.